jsc329/ammonitorwiki/Chapter-02-AMMonitor-Database.md

 specify our **conx** object in the ‘conn’ argument, and “people” as the table of interest in the ‘name’ argument.

-    > # Read the entire table and store as get.people
+    # Read the entire table and store as get.people
-    > get.people <- RSQLite::dbReadTable(conn = conx, name = "people")
+    get.people <- RSQLite::dbReadTable(conn = conx, name = "people")

-    >
-    > # Look at the entire table (printed as a tibble)
+    # Look at the entire table (printed as a tibble)
-    > get.people
+    get.people

-      personID firstName lastName          projectRole                    email        phone
-    1 bbaggins     Bilbo  Baggins  Lead Ring Monitor I ringmaster2001@shire.net         none 2 fbaggins     Frodo  Baggins Lead Ring Monitor II       fbaggins@shire.net 888-ONE-RING

 As shown, the sample **people** table has two records.
-There are four primary ways to work with records, often called CRUD operations.
+There are four primary ways to work with records: Create, Read, Update, or Delete (CRUD).
 C means “Create a new record”, R means “Read a record”, U means “Update a record” and D means “Delete a record”.
 We will demonstrate the CRUD operations in Chapter 3, when we look at the **people** table in depth.

 The standard **people** table comes with six columns.
 The *personID* is the primary key of this table, and uniquely identifies each record in